sedostheatre/sedos.co.uk/input/shows/2024-autobahn.md

   surrounds the steering wheel.
 It is part of Sedos’ 2024 season and plays at the Bridewell Theatre from 17-21 September 2024
 ---
 **A﻿ unique collection of one-act plays exploring how deep the chasm or intense the claustrophobia could be inside your average family car.**

-Each of these seven vignettes explore the ethos of perception and relationship - from a make-out session gone awry, to a kidnapping thinly disguised as a road trip, a reconnaissance mission involving the rescue of a Nintendo 64 to a daughter's long ride home after her release from rehab.
+Each of these seven vignettes explore the ethos of perception and relationship – from a make-out session gone awry, to a kidnapping thinly disguised as a road trip, a reconnaissance mission involving the rescue of a Nintendo 64 to a daughter’s long ride home after her release from rehab.

 *Autobahn* consists of seven short plays: *Funny; Bench Seat; All Apologies; Merge; Long Division; Road Trip* and *Autobahn.*

+*Autobahn* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 17-21 September 2024.

 This amateur production of *Autobahn: A Short-Play Cycle* is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. [www.concordtheatricals.co.uk](https://www.concordtheatricals.co.uk)

 [](https://www.concordtheatricals.co.uk)